peteroupc/encoding/docs/PeterO.Text.ICharacterEncoder.md

     public interface ICharacterEncoder

-Defines a method that can be implemented by classes that convert Unicode ode points to bytes.
+Defines a method that can be implemented by classes that convert Unicode code points to bytes.

 ### Encode